Part 1

 - Transactional Entitlement.
 We will lose faith in God if we expect him to reward our righteousness with personal success, safety, and satisfaction.
 Our relationship with him is not transactional.

 - Flawed System.
-Some of us question God because we mistakenly believe he set up a flawed system with inherent vulnerabilities that produce suffering.
+Some of us question God because we mistakenly believe he set up a flawed system with inherent vulnerabilities that cause suffering.
 On the contrary, his system respects and preserves our volitional freedom.

 - Unjust Condemnation.
 Some people distrust God because they believe his salvation plan is unfair.
-If the only way to heaven is through Jesus, then it seems grossly unjust for God to condemn to hell those who live and die without ever hearing about him.
+If the only way to heaven is through Jesus, it seems grossly unjust for God to condemn to hell those who live and die without ever hearing about him.
 Fortunately, this is not the case.
 God’s salvation plan is fair to everyone.